Your safety is our goal.

 - We are implementing cleanliness “patrols” in all exhibition galleries and other public areas that will be disinfecting high touch areas throughout the day and checking that all soap and sanitizer dispensers are full.

 - Hands-on exhibition components and other “high touch” experiences will remain closed, including theatre experiences in the Wiess Energy Hall, docent touch carts and more.

 - Interactive touchscreens and exhibit components will be turned off or made inaccessible.

-- The Burke Baker Planetarium, Wortham Giant Screen Theatre and our satellite locations (HMNS at Sugar Land and the George Observatory in Fort Bend) will remain closed at this time.
+- Our satellite location the George Observatory in Fort Bend will remain closed at this time.
 Opening dates to be determined at a later date.

-- We are canceling lectures and all other public programs through at least May 21.
+- We are canceling in-person lectures and all other public programs.